 If you’ve never heard of cloud gaming before, it’s not surprising.
 Cloud gaming, also known as ‘gaming on-demand’ or ‘gaming-as-a-service’, isn’t really a new concept but its potential hasn’t really been realised.
 Current cloud gaming services, such as PlayStation Now, are relatively modest and haven’t really caught on.

-Given the advances in technology though, it seems only a matter of time before it becomes the next big thing in gaming.
+However, with advancements in technology, it seems only a matter of time before cloud gaming becomes the next big thing in gaming.

 What is cloud gaming exactly?